-On June 30, 2021, pre-combination Astra Space, Inc. and Holicity Inc. consummated the merger contemplated by the BCA, with Astra Space, Inc. surviving the merger as a wholly owned subsidiary of Holicity.
-Upon consummation of the merger, Holicity changed its name to Astra Space, Inc., and precombination Astra changed its name to Astra Space Operations, Inc.
+On June 30, 2021, pre-combination Astra Space, Inc. and Holicity Inc. consummated the Business Combination contemplated by the BCA, with pre-combination Astra surviving the merger as a wholly owned subsidiary of Holicity.
+Upon consummation of the Business Combination, Holicity changed its name to Astra Space, Inc., and pre-combination Astra changed its name to Astra Space Operations, Inc.

-Immediately following the business combination, there were 198,090,903 shares of Class A common stock and 56,239,189 shares of Class B common stock issued and outstanding with a par value of \$0.0001.
-Additionally, there were outstanding options to purchase an aggregate of 5,993,412 share of Class A common stock and outstanding warrants to purchase 15,813,829 shares of Class A common stock.
+Immediately following the Business Combination, there were 198,090,903 shares of Class A common stock and 56,239,189 shares of Class B common stock issued and outstanding with a par value of \$0.0001.
+Additionally, there were outstanding options to purchase an aggregate of 5,993,412 shares of Class A common stock and outstanding warrants to purchase 15,813,829 shares of Class A common stock.

 The Business Combination was accounted for as a reverse recapitalization in accordance with GAAP as pre-combination Astra has been determined to be the accounting acquirer.
-Under this method of accounting, while Holicity was the legal acquirer, it has been be treated as the "acquired" company for financial reporting purposes.
+Under this method of accounting, while Holicity was the legal acquirer, it has been treated as the "acquired" company for financial reporting purposes.
 Accordingly, the Business Combination was treated as the equivalent of pre-combination Astra issuing stock for the net assets of Holicity, accompanied by a recapitalization.
 The net assets of Holicity were stated at historical cost, with no goodwill or other intangible assets recorded.
 Operations prior to the Business Combination are those of pre-combination Astra.
-Reported shares and earnings per share available to holders of the Company's common stock, prior to the Business Combination, have been retroactively restated as shares reflecting the exchange ratio established in the Business Combination (approximately one pre-combination Astra share to 0.665 of the Company's shares).
+Reported shares and earnings per share available to holders of the Company's common stock, prior to the Business Combination, have been retroactively restated as shares reflecting the exchange ratio established in the BCA (approximately one pre-combination Astra share to 0.665 of the Company's shares).

 The most significant change in the post-combination Company's reported financial position and results was an increase in cash, net of transactions costs, of \$463.6 million, including \$200.0 million in gross proceeds from the private placements (the "PIPE").
 In connection with the Business Combination, \$25.2 million of transaction costs were paid on the Closing Date.
-Additionally, on the Closing Date, the Company repaid the short-term promissory notes with Pendrell (the "Bridge Loan") of \$10.4 million, which included principal of \$10.0 million and end of term fee of \$0.4 million as of June 30, 2021.
+Additionally, on the Closing Date, the Company repaid the short-term promissory notes with Pendrell (the "Bridge Loan") of \$10.4 million, which included principal of \$10.0 million and end of term fee of \$0.4 million.
 The Company also repaid the outstanding principal and interest of \$4.6 million for the term loan and equipment advances with Silicon Valley Bank.
 Refer to Note 7 - Long-term Debt.

-The Company incurred \$25.5 million in transaction costs relating to the merger with Holicity, of which \$23.3 million has been recorded against additional paid-in capital in the Condensed Consolidated Balance Sheets and the remaining amount of \$2.2 million was recognized as general and administrative expenses on the Condensed Consolidated Statements of Operations for the three and six months ended June 30, 2021.
-On the date of the Business Combination, the Company recorded a liability related to the Public and Private Placement Warrants of \$56.8 million, with an offsetting entry to additional paid-in capital.
-In relation to the Public and Private Placement Warrants, the Company recognized a portion of pre-combination Astra's capitalizable transaction costs relating to the merger with Holicity, using the relative fair value method, as general and administrative expenses in the Condensed Consolidated Statements of Operations for the three and six months ended June 30, 2021.
+The Company incurred \$25.5 million in transaction costs relating to the merger with Holicity, of which \$23.3 million has been recorded against additional paid-in capital in the Consolidated Balance Sheets and the remaining amount of \$2.2 million was recognized as general and administrative expenses on the Consolidated Statements of Operations.
+On the Closing Date of the Business Combination, the Company recorded a liability related to the public and private placement warrants of \$56.8 million, with an offsetting entry to additional paid-in capital.
+In relation to the public and private placement warrants, the Company recognized a portion of pre-combination Astra's capitalizable transaction costs relating to the merger with Holicity, using the relative fair value method, as general and administrative expenses in the Consolidated Statements of Operations.